jengalas/bwaf-bbw/_emerging-leaders/tenacity-tumbles-and-triumphs.md

       Swenson, Senior Principal at MASS Design Group; Isabel Castilla, ASLA, Associate Partner at Field Operations; and Julia Murphy, AIA, LEED AP, Partner at SOM.

+      Application deadline is  Friday, August 16 and notifications will be made at the beginning of September.
   - template: featured-portrait-block
     header: TENACITY
     time-location: